ponder-app/ponder-app.github.io/guide.md

 ---
-title: 'Guide'
+title: About
-description: How to use Ponder to best effect
+description: What is Ponder and how can you use it?
 style: guide
 ---

-# What is Ponder?
+## What is Ponder?
 It's an app for invite-only text conversations that anyone can read.
-Think of it as a hybrid of social media and text messaging, or a platform for text-based podcasts.
+Think of it as a hybrid of social media and text messaging, or a platform for real-time podcasts over text.

+Users can subscribe to conversations to follow it in real-time just like regular text messaging.
+Subscribers will receive push notifications for every message in the convo.

+## How does it work?
+* Create a conversation and optionally invite others to join
+  * The conversation starts when at least one person accepts the invitation
+* Conversations can be read by anyone, but only those who were invited can write messages

+## What can you do with it?
+* Have a conversation with others (of course)
+* Create a convo by yourself to post your thoughts on a specific topic or cover a range of topics over time
+* Interview or debate someone
+* Post funny interesting content to your audience